-How does weight affect your chances to conceive?
+How does weight affect your chances to conceive or sperm count ?

 Increased weight causes reduced Testosterone levels (Male hormone) and high oestrogen levels (Female hormone) and hence there is a strong relationship between obesity and Infertility.
 This hormone imbalance causes low sperm count and also reduces the motility of sperms.
 Research has shown that those who are obese have a three times less chance of conceiving when compared with those who have a normal BMI.

 Dieting and exercise will help you reduce weight and therefore getting in touch with a good dietician and a good physical trainer is always a good idea to start this journey of reducing your BMI so that it comes in normal range.

 In order to improve your Fertility, one should consume a balanced diet of proteins, carbohydrates, fats, fibers, vitamins and minerals.
 Anything that is colored, fresh and seasonal is good for your health and whatever is good for your health is good for your sperms as well.
 Vitamin C has been shown to be an important anti-oxidants for sperm health.

 What not to eat if you’re planning a pregnancy?

 Too much sugar, processed food, too much of fat containing food, red meat and too much of salt – All these are not good for general quality of sperms.

 What not to do if you’re planning a pregnancy?